 There are six family tents (sleeping four people) and all tents face the Luvuvhu River.

-There are 2 guided game drives per day or guided walks, birding walks where you can explore the history, archaeology and flora and fauna of this great area.
+There are 2 guided game drives per day or guided walks, birding walks and the Pafuri Walking Trail where you can explore the history, archaeology and flora and fauna of this great area.

 You can also relax and watch the game such as herds of elephant, buffalo, nyala, crested guinea-fowl and much more, come to the river to drink from in front of your tent.

 This area is a bird lover’s paradise and you may get to see some of the rarer species that are only found in the Northern Kruger such as the Pel’s Fishing Owl.